 4. Description: Data science and machine learning are some of the top buzzwords in the technical world today.
 From retail stores to Fortune 500 companies, everyone is working hard to making machine learning give them data-driven insights to grow their business.
 With powerful data manipulation features, machine learning packages, and an active developer community, R empowers users to build sophisticated machine learning systems to solve real-world data problems.

-The Machine Learning with R course give you solid understanding of design principals with harnessing the power of Machine Learning.
-With taking the course, you will learn to solve real-life data related problems with powerful yet simple programming language R.
+This course will give you solid understanding of design principals with harnessing the power of Machine Learning.
+You'll learn to solve real-life data related problems with powerful yet simple programming language R.

-The course begins with takes you on a data-driven journey that starts with the very basics of R and machine learning and gradually builds upon the concepts to work on projects that tackle real-world problems.
+The course will take you on a data-driven journey that starts with the very basics of R and machine learning and gradually builds upon the concepts to work on projects that tackle real-world problems.

-You’ll begin by getting an understanding of the core concepts and definitions required to appreciate machine learning algorithms and concepts.
-Building upon the basics, you will then work on three different projects to apply the concepts of machine learning, following current trends and cover major algorithms as well as popular R packages in detail.
+We'll start with getting an understanding of the core concepts and definitions required to appreciate machine learning algorithms and concepts.
+Building upon the basics, you'll then work on three different projects to apply the concepts of machine learning, following current trends and cover major algorithms as well as popular R packages in detail.
 These projects have been neatly divided into six different chapters covering the worlds of e-commerce, finance, and social-media, which are at the very core of this data-driven revolution.

-After that, you will discover all the analytical tools you need to gain insights from the complex data and learn how to choose the correct algorithm for your specific needs.
+After that, you'll discover all the analytical tools you need to gain insights from the complex data and learn how to choose the correct algorithm for your specific needs.
 Through full engagement with the sort of real-world problems data-wranglers face, you'll learn to apply machine learning methods to deal with common tasks, including classification, prediction, forecasting, market analysis, and clustering.

-5. Tagline: Master machine learning techniques with R to deliver insights for complex projects
+5. Tagline: Gain deep insights to learn the applications of machine learning tools of the industry

 6. Audience: Aimed for intermediate-to-advanced people (especially data scientist) who are already into the field of data science.